catalyst-cooperative/pudl/docs/data_dictionaries/index.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-The PUDL data dictionary provides detailed information about the output tables, including field names, data types, and descriptions for each field within the respective tables.
+The PUDL data dictionary provides detailed information about the output tables, including field names, data types, and descriptions for each field by table.

 .. toctree::
    :maxdepth: 1